gmtsciencedev/microbiome-pipeline-benchmarking/README.md

 ### Projection

-The raw results obtained above were then projected either to IGC2 or to GTDB.
+The raw results obtained above were then projected either to UHGG or to GTDB.
 The projection tables are available in [feature_space_projections](./feature_space_projections/).
 And the transposed results are proposed in [figure_data/data](./figure_data/data/).

 The projection tables were obtained :

-- in the case of GTDB, using Kraken on reference genomes extracted from tool catalogs in the same manner as explained for MetaPhlAn in [initial mesurements](#initial-measurements-reference), except that GTDB database was used instead of MGNIFY database,
+- in the case of GTDB, using Kraken on reference genomes extracted from tool catalogs in the same manner as explained for MetaPhlAn in [initial mesurements](#initial-measurements-reference), except that GTDB database was used instead of UHGG database,
-- in the case of IGC2, reads were extracted from reference genomes, and submitted to Biomscope, and then when it was unsufficient, reference genomes were projected to MGNIFY (as explained for MetaPhlAn in [initial mesurements](#initial-measurements-reference)), and reads from the corresponding MGNIFY genomes were submitted to Biomscope.
+- in the case of UHGG, reads were extracted from reference genomes, and submitted to Biomscope, and then when it was unsufficient, reference genomes were projected to UHGG (as explained for MetaPhlAn in [initial mesurements](#initial-measurements-reference)), and reads from the corresponding UHGG genomes were submitted to Biomscope.

 ### Comparison